 - the paediatric health team

 - the multi-disciplinary child development service

-- the disabled children's social work team
+- the social work team for children with a disability

-- sensory needs services
+- sensory needs services including for deaf and hard of hearing

 - Eden House and Oakwell, providing respite services

 - the Youth Inclusion Project

 - Jersey Mencap

 - Autism Jersey

 - Headway.

 Work is focused on ensuring the early discharge of children and young people from hospital and developing community services through care at home or in clinics.
-We are also working together to improve services for paediatric palliative care and respite for disabled children.
+Work is underway to improve services for paediatric palliative care and respite for children with a disability.
+In addition the Social Security Department is preparing plans for a long-term care benefit that will be available to all aged 18 years and above.

 There is currently no comprehensive data about the number of children and young people with disabilities in Jersey, nor about the nature of their disability.
-We do know from user feedback however that a more coherent and comprehensive support system is required.
+We do know however that a more coherent and comprehensive support system is required.
 We are therefore working together to clearly define what we mean by disability, to obtain more comprehensive data and to strategically plan services together to meet need.